Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 2. The president of the RSO/ the primary student point of contact for the AG shall represent the organization in all conduct proceedings.
 Rhodes College-issued email addresses are the primary means of communication with RSO or AGs and the Office of Community Standards.
 Officers within the RSO or AGs are responsible for all communications delivered to their Rhodes College email addresses.
 RSO or AG leadership should check their Rhodes College email address daily.
 Notices of an investigation, meetings, and hearings are only sent to Rhodes College email addresses.

-3. The president of the RSO/ the primary student point of contact for the AG will be notified in writing by the Director of Community Standards of the charges against the organization.
+3. The president of the RSO/ the primary student point of contact for the AG will be notified in writing by the Office of Community Standards (OCS) Administrator of the charges against the organization.
 The president will be further advised in writing of any outcomes the Office of Community Standards is taking against the organization.

-4. The Director of Community Standards, or their designee, will conduct an Administrative Hearing on the charge(s).
+4. The OCS Administrator, or their designee, will conduct an Administrative Hearing on the charge(s).

 Interim Suspension for RSO/AG: